The Business of IT Blog

 • Highlights objectives of the document

-This section lists all the stakeholders involved and will include their names, titles, and roles.
+This OLA section lists all of the stakeholders involved, including their names, titles, and roles.

-This identifies every internal or external service provider involved and describes their responsibilities, in great detail.
+The service provider role and description component of the OLA identifies every internal or external service provider involved and details their responsibilities, including tasks and functions.

-Here, operating hours are covered in depth, as well as escalation policies.
-This section covers a few main topics:
+Here, operating hours and escalation policies are covered in depth.
+This section of the OLA includes a few main topics, such as:

-This section pertains to the term of the OLA and offers a schedule or timeline for audits, reviews and reporting.
+This section pertains to the term length of the OLA and offers a schedule or timeline for audits, reviews, and reporting.

 Best practices for writing an OLA